This post may contain affiliate links. Please read our disclosure policy.

 Serve this hearty basil chicken rice with a side of Zucchini Carbonara for a creamy yet light vegetable dish that won’t overpower the main.
 The zucchini noodles give a fresh twist while the sauce adds just enough richness to balance the tomato and basil flavors.
 For something warming to start, a bowl of Lentil Soup is simple, nutritious, and earthy—perfect for pairing with the bright, herby notes of the chicken and rice.

 To finish the meal, Chocolate Raspberry Cheesecake makes an indulgent finale with its rich chocolate base and tangy berry swirl.
 Together, these sides and dessert turn your tomato basil chicken recipe into a memorable dinner spread that feels equal parts cozy and refined.
+And if you want to sneak in an extra savory side, my Brussel Sprouts With Bacon adds the perfect crispy, smoky touch.

 Recipe FAQ’s